Schrausser/Velho-s-Cosmographia-tables/README.md

 english		Picture of the celestial bodies.
 ~~~

-Display of content and translation of sphere parameters starting at the top right in a clockwise direction (c.f. fig. 1).
+Display and translation of sphere parameters starting at the top right in a clockwise direction (c.f. fig. 1).
 ~~~
-Content			Text
+Parameter			Text

 1) Arc length BL(1∡°)	Legoas de hu grao : e cada hu globo celeste with BL(1∡°) = U/360	Arc length per degree in legues.